Codecademy/docs/content/mysql/concepts/query-attributes/query-attributes.md

   - 'paths/analyze-data-with-sql'
 ---

-**Query attributes**, in MySQL allows you to add metadata to SQL queries.
-They help in passing custom information, debugging, and tracing query execution.
-These attributes do not change the behavior of the query but provide additional context for tools or services interacting with the database.
+In MySQL, **query attributes** allow you to add metadata to SQL queries.
+They help pass custom information, debug, and trace query execution.

+These attributes do not change the behaviour of the query but provide additional context for tools or services interacting with the database.

 ## Syntax